 with Winter’s transfer to the 1st RRC (Avn) at Cam Ranh Bay, January 1969.

 The book finds Winter and friends on CRAZY CAT missions and mishaps.
-Flashback

-story at the time of the drawdown of US forces in Viet Nam.
+III closes the story at the time of the drawdown of US forces in Viet Nam.

 The books are available at www.Amazon.com,